 Diana hopes that this application can also be used to monitor viruses and other diseases that spread easily because the spread of Covid-19 or other diseases such as dengue fever can be monitored quickly, thereby contributing to handling and managing it.
 “We (the ITS team) will continue to maintain this application until December, but we greatly hope that Covid-19 will be over by then,” she concluded. (mad/ory/ITS Public Relations)

-ITS Campus, ITS News – Another achievement carved by Institut Teknologi Sepuluh Nopember (ITS) students in the International Online
+ITS Campus, ITS News – Institut Teknologi Sepuluh Nopember (ITS) supports the government’s efforts to optimize online learning in